zmgong/Fine-Grained-ZSL-with-DNA/BZSL-Python/README.md

 ```
 Then navigate to the `BZSL-Python` folder and execute the folowing code:
 ```
-# DNABERT
+# tune BZSL hyperparameters
-python Demo.py --datapath path/to/dataset/folder --dataset INSECT --side_info dna_dnabert --embeddings path/to/embeddings.csv --tuning
+python Demo.py --datapath path/to/dataset/folder --embeddings path/to/embeddings --tuning

+# run specific hyperparameters
+python Demo.py --datapath path/to/dataset/folder --embeddings path/to/embeddings --k0 0.1 --k1 10.0 -m 12500 -s 5.0 -K 1
 ```

-Note that the path for the dataset folder should contain a folder named by the dataset (i.e. `INSECT` or `CUB`), which contains minimally the res101.mat and att_splits.mat files for the input image features and split metadata, respectively.
-Additionally, if you do not specify the embeddings path, then a default path will be assumed and searched for in the dataset folder.
-You can find the default paths in utils.py.
+Note that the path for the dataset folder should contain the res101.mat and att_splits.mat files for the input image
+features and split metadata, respectively.

 Main options for input arguments  are listed below (for the detailed list please check the code):
 ```
 datatset: INSECT, CUB
 side_info: original, w2v, dna
 ```